h2oai/h2ogpt/README.md

 ### Getting Started

+If using GPU on Windows 10 64-bit, we recommend to [Download and Install using Istaller](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1.exe), a 1.8GB file that includes all packages to do document Q/A except model objects that are downloadable from UI.
+After installation, go to start and run h2oGPT, and a web browser will open for h2oGPT.
+To terminate the app, in task manager kill the `Python` process

+If using Linux, we recommend running [Docker](docs/README_DOCKER.md).

-To quickly try out h2oGPT on CPU with LLaMa2 7B Chat, create a fresh Python 3.10 environment and run:
+Or, to quickly try out h2oGPT on CPU with LLaMa2 7B Chat, create a fresh Python 3.10 environment and run:
 ```bash
 git clone https://github.com/h2oai/h2ogpt.git
 cd h2ogpt